The Cheyenne Kid (1940 film)

 The Cheyenne Kid is a 1940 American Western film directed by Raymond K. Johnson and written by Tom Gibson.
 The film stars Jack Randall, Louise Stanley, Kenne Duncan, Frank Yaconelli, Reed Howes and Charles King.
 The film was released on February 20, 1940, by Monogram Pictures.

 Plot

-After giving up gambling, the Cheyenne Kid is made foreman of his ranch and entrusted to purchase stock from a ranch owned by Ruth and Chet Adams.
-The Adams' ranch is in debt to Jeff Baker who doesn't want the sale to go through.
-He sends a pair of ne'er do wells to stop the deal by hook or crook.
+After renouncing gambling, the Cheyenne Kid is appointed foreman of his ranch and entrusted with the purchase of livestock from a ranch owned by Ruth and Chet Adams.
+However, the Adams ranch is heavily indebted to Jeff Baker, who is determined to prevent the transaction from being completed.
+To obstruct the deal, Baker dispatches two hired men to interfere by any means necessary.